Sport in India: Administration

-For each sport, India has a separate national sports governing body.
-These include the All India Football Federation for football, National Rifle Association of India for shooting sport, Boxing Federation of India for Boxing etc.
+For each sport, India has a separate governing body.
+These include the All India Football Federation for football, the National Rifle Association of India for shooting, and the Boxing Federation of India for boxing.

-Sports Authority of India, the field arm of the ministry, supports and nurtures talent in youth, and provides them with the requisite infrastructure, equipment, hostels, diet, training-coaching facilities and competition exposure.

-The Indian Olympic Association (IOA) is responsible for the Indian contingent's participation in the Olympic Games, Commonwealth Games, Asian Games (outdoor, indoor and beach), and South Asian Games, Lusofonia Games, and World Games and Military World Games.
+The Indian Olympic Association (IOA) is responsible for the Indian contingent's participation in the Olympic Games, Commonwealth Games, Asian Games (outdoor, indoor and beach), South Asian Games, Lusofonia Games, World Games and Military World Games.
 The selection of the national teams is done by the respective national federations and then recommended to the IOA for official sponsorship for participation in those games.

-The Paralympic Committee of India is responsible for the Indian contingent's participation in the Paralympic Games and Asian Para Games.

-The All India Sports Council for the Deaf is responsible for India's participation in the Deaflympics Games.
-The Special Olympics Bharat is responsible for India's participation in the Special Olympics.
+The Paralympic Committee of India is responsible for the Indian participation in the Paralympic Games and Asian Para Games.
+The All India Sports Council for the Deaf is responsible for India's participation in the Deaflympics Games, and the Special Olympics Bharat is responsible for India's participation in the Special Olympics.

-The Association of Indian Universities is responsible for India participating in the Universiade Games.
-The School Games Federation of India is responsible for India's participation in the Gymnasiade Games.
+The Association of Indian Universities is responsible for India participating in the Universiade Games, while the School Games Federation of India is responsible for India's participation in the Gymnasiade Games.

-International sports events held in India
+Hosting history

+India founded the Asian Games, which is considered to be the world's second-largest sporting event behind the Olympic Games, as a way to make itself relevant in the new post-colonial world order.
+It hosted the Games in New Delhi for the inaugural edition in 1951 and again in 1982.
+India has also hosted and co-hosted several international sporting events, including the 1987, 1996 and 2011 Cricket World Cups, the 2003 Afro-Asian Games, the 2010 Hockey World Cup, and the 2010 Commonwealth Games.
+Major international sporting events annually held in India include the Chennai Open, the Mumbai Marathon and the Delhi Half Marathon.
+The country hosted the first Indian Grand Prix in 2011.

+Other hosted international sporting events include the 1987, 1995, and 2016 South Asian Games; the 2014 Lusofonia Games; the 1987, 1996, 2011, 2016, 2021, 2023 men's and the 1978, 1997, 2013, and 2016 women's world cups.
+India has hosted editions of the SAFF Championship in 1999, 2011, 2015, 2023; SAFF Women's Championship in 2016, and junior FIFA world cups including the 2017 FIFA U-17 World Cup, 2022 FIFA U-17 Women's World Cup of football.

 The following is a list of international sports events held in India:

-India at major international multi–sports events
+Multi-sport events performance

-Olympics
+Olympics and Paralympics

-A single athlete, Norman Pritchard, represented India in the 1900 Olympics, winning two silver medals.
-India sent its first national team to the Olympics in 1920, and has participated in every Summer Olympic Games ever since.
+Athlete Norman Pritchard represented India in the 1900 Olympics, winning two silver medals.
+India sent its first national team to the Olympics in 1920 and has participated in every Summer Olympic Games ever since.
 India has also competed at several Winter Olympic Games since 1964.